humanestandards/home/src/pages/self/empowerment.md

       Each Human is an Autonomous and Coherent Organism.
-Autonomy means Freedom, and Coherence is only Possible when Peace reigns.
+Autonomy means Freedom, and Coherence is only Possible with Good Governance.

-      ⚡Self-Empowerment⚡ allows us to embrace our Physical Liberties, and bring Peace to the World.
+      ⚡Self-Empowerment⚡ allows us to embrace our Physical Liberties, and enable World Peace.
     actions: []
     video_embed_html: ''
     media_position: top